 Aoshi sighed faintly.
 “It’s the same anchor as it was for the last ghost I encountered,” he answered Hajime rather than Sano.
 “And, as far as I’ve read, for a majority of ghosts throughout human history.
 A woman, of course.”

-Aoshi’s theatrical announcement that a woman was what held the ghost in the living world failed to make much of an impression on Hajime.
+Aoshi’s theatrical announcement that a woman anchored the ghost to the living world failed to make much of an impression on Hajime.
 And perhaps Aoshi was a little disappointed that he didn’t gasp and draw back, wide-eyed, in response, but when Hajime instead asked, “What does she look like?” he answered calmly enough: